wlvvs/MediumPublications/README.md

 # **Medium Publications**

-Repository to build post on Jupyter Notebooks to be published on my Medium blog
+Repository to build posts on Jupyter Notebooks to be published later on my Medium blog.
+Have you ever visited it?
+You can do it (right here!)[https://wlvvs.com]